 The learning strategy is self-directed against a detailed set of learning objectives using the materials provided.
 Students are strongly encouraged to participate in the module-specific discussion forums available on Moodle to obtain tutor support, and to make use of the LSHTM online library resources.
 In addition, written feedback is provided on submitted assignments.

 Assessment

 Assessment Strategy

-Formal assessment of this module includes a two-hour unseen written paper examination with 15 minutes additional reading/planning time (70%) and an assessed assignment comprising a 2500 word essay (30%).
+Formal assessment of this module includes a Time -Limited Assessment (70%) and an assessed assignment comprising a 2500 word essay (30%).

 Assessment submission deadlines

 Assessed assignment submission deadline 31st March